Ed Hussey –

 Can employees take holiday whilst on furlough, and can I claim for this?

-The guidance on taking holiday during furlough is currently unchanged, so it appears possible to continue claiming the 80% grant from the government to cover most of the cost of holidays during furlough.
-We will be keeping a close eye on this aspect of the guidance though.
+It remains possible to continue claiming the 80% grant from the government to cover most of the cost of holidays during furlough.
+You of course needed to ‘top up’ to 100%.

 The CJRS claims process